 How To Make Baiki Vindaloo?

-So here’s how to cook Indian basa fish.
+So here’s how to cook Indian basa fish in a vindaloo.
 We wash the fish pieces and keep them aside.
 That’s because we need to remove the stray splinters of wood that get into it from the fishmonger’s chopping board.
 Yes, you know, India and all!
 Hopefully, you don’t have to do that!

 Even if you grind it coarsely, it will do.
 Methinks the coarse version actually tastes better.
 If you’re too lazy, you can use store-bought vindaloo masala, but fresh homemade masala is always better.